bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/new-process-wizard.rst

    Select a group where the new process will be inserted (this is roughly equivalent to a namespace).
-Select the ``<default>`` process group to create a process directly below the project's processes folder (i.e. equal to "no group").
+Select the ``<default>`` process group to create a process directly below the project's processes folder (i.e., equal to "no group").
 You can click on the group folder button to open the *New Process Group Wizard*, if you want to create a new group "on the fly".
 The process groups are listed relative to the project's *process* folder.